stefanspringer1/SwiftProposals/NNNN-extending-optional-chains-for-loops.md

 At this point we answer possible objections against the proposed solution.
 Another objection could be the existence of a suitable alternative, see the section about the alternatives further below.

-In addition, one might like to dispense with a final question mark can be dispensed with if the optionalty is clear:
+In addition, one might like to dispense with a final question mark if the optionality is clear:

 ```Swift
 for x in try? foo(param: 42) {